-Cards Network Tokenization
+Cards Network Tokenisation

 Overview

-Network Tokenisation works as swapping the PAN data with the card scheme (the network) token.
-We send card provider a PAN and a TRID (Token Requestor ID, similar to a Merchant ID or MID), and they give us back a network token.
-That token is unique to both the card, and the Merchant, which makes the token really secure.
-There’s a security benefit to Network Tokenisation, particularly for companies who want to avoid the hassle of storing sensitive PAN data themselves, just like we take care of that complexity for our partners by collecting and storing card data and just providing them with a token.
+Network Tokenisation works by swapping the PAN data with the card scheme (or network) token.
+We send the card provider a PAN and a TRID (Token Requestor ID, similar to a Merchant ID or MID), and they respond with a unique network token.
+This token is unique to both the card and the Merchant.

 Benefits

-• When expired card is replaced
+• When the expired card is replaced,

 How to enable?